 Soft bristles placed in 360-degree pattern.
-Does a better job of cleaning than some others on the market.
-Allows babies and toddlers to get more teeth clean than other brushes.
+Does a great job of cleaning.
+Allows babies and toddlers to get more teeth clean than with other brushes.
 Some kids tolerate this brush better than standard brushes.
 Works quickly.

-Soft.
-Babies enjoy chewing on this brush.
-Other colors also available.
+Babies enjoy chewing on this soft brush.
+Other colors and styles are also available.
 Doubles as a teething toy.
 Gentle on the gums.
 Ergonomic to hold.
 Durable and a good size.

 The bristles are thick, making them a little difficult to use with tooth gel rather than paste.